williamjowens/williamjowens.github.io/index.markdown

       <img src="/assets/images/water-system-epa-violations.png" alt="Effect of Ownership Type on EPA Compliance" class="project-image" loading="lazy">
     </a>
     <p class="project-description">
-      This study investigates the impact of public versus private ownership on the EPA regulatory compliance of California water systems.
-Python and R are used to build statistical and machine learning models that account for group-level differences.
+      This study investigated the impact of public versus private ownership on the EPA regulatory compliance of California water systems.
+Python and R were used to build statistical and machine learning models that account for group-level differences in the longitudinal panel data.
+Multilevel Negative Binomial Mixed Effects models were utilized to address the research question.
+A feature importance analysis was also conducted with a Mixed Effects Gradient Boosting Tree model.
     </p>
   </div>